 Unfortunately, it’s a far too common occurrence that top-level managers forget that good coaching is a crucial part of their job.
 In their roles as coaches and leaders for their team members, most managers forget the importance of training and development.
 It’s not uncommon to see leaders who are high up on the ladder only concern themselves with performance, profits, and measurements.
 And focusing on these areas simply won’t yield results in the short or long term.

 It is fairly common for organizations to have three levels of management: the top, the middle, and the bottom.
 Each managerial level is crucial in its own way, and they each have important skills to bring to an organization.
-Often, a lot of coaching and leadership tips are aimed towards middle or lower-level managers, and those at the top of the managerial ladder are forgotten.
+Often, a lot of coaching and leadership tips are aimed at middle or lower-level managers, and those at the top of the managerial ladder are forgotten.
 But why?
 How top-level managers coach and lead is absolutely crucial.
 If there’s an issue at the highest level, problems can all too easily trickle down.
 Here, we will discuss common training problems faced by top-level managers.

 Training Challenges That Top-Level Managers Face

 Let’s get one thing clear from the get-go: Top-level managers cannot afford to ignore training.
-Top managers are the start of the coaching chain, they train and develop middle-level managers, and so on and so forth, all the way down the employee chain.
+Top managers are the start of the coaching chain as they train and develop middle-level managers, and so on and so forth, all the way down the employee chain.
 They’re also responsible for managing bigger issues and dealing with substantial hurdles, such as assets and training infrastructure.

 One of the primary goals for top-level managers should be to aim for optimal performance and maximizing the skillsets, productivity, and performance of employees.
 As a top-level manager, investing in training is paramount if any part of the organization is not performing.
 Many organizations, however, seem to encourage their top-level managers to focus on everything except training their employees.
 It can often become the task of those lower down on the corporate ladder to deal with training.
 But good training is absolutely essential to a well-run organization, so top-level managers need to be intimately involved in the process.
 What’s more, despite knowing the importance of training and development, some organizations rely on outdated traditional training methods, such as non-digital training and shadowing colleagues.